jwnukoski/crypto-charts/README.md

 ![Preview of crypto-charts](https://github.com/jwnukoski/crypto-charts/blob/main/demo.gif?raw=true "crypto-charts Demo")

 ## API
 This app uses https://docs.cryptowat.ch/rest-api/.
 It is free, however it has a limited amount of requests per day.
 This is why a server-side daily cache has been implemented.
 The larger a user base grows, the more this will need improved.

+Update:
+A MongoDB cache has been implemented for those that want to deploy this on a larger scale.
+The Heroku Demo will continue to use the NodeJS daily memory cache for now.

 ## Documentation
 There is currently jsdoc generated documentation available for the React client in the ./out folder.

 ## Technologies
 - React